Military history of Africa: Military history of Central Africa

 Central Africa, at times also called Middle Africa, is almost entirely landlocked; it lies astride the equator with heavy rainforest jungles and is rich in minerals and natural products.
 In ancient times there had been a Kingdom of Kongo which confronted invasions from explorers and settlers from Portugal starting in the 15th century.

 The harsh colonial era of the Belgian Congo (1908–1960) gave way to the Congo Crisis (1960–1965) that brought in UN peacekeepers, particularly after the mineral-rich Katanga Province failed to secede in 1960, even though it had the support of Belgian business interests and over 6000 Belgian troops.

 Subsequent conflicts in the Congo were the First Congo War (1996–1997) to oust President Mobutu, Second Congo War (1998–2003) between various factions with the intervention of many other African countries, making this an African regional civil war, and the ongoing Ituri Conflict.

-The Kanem-Bornu Empire (9th century–19th century) of ancient Chad stretched to parts of modern southern Libya, eastern Niger, northeastern Nigeria, and northern Cameroon until it was overwhelmed by attacks and wars from the Fula people, Baggara, Kanembu people, and the Ouaddai Kingdom.
+The Kanem-Bornu Empire (9th century–19th century) of ancient Chad stretched to parts of modern southern Libya, eastern Niger, northeastern Nigeria, and northern Cameroon until it was overwhelmed by attacks and wars from the Fula people, Baggara, Kanembu people, the Ouaddai Kingdom and the Sokoto Caliphate.
+Bornu managed to endure the instability prevailing in the region throughout the 19th century.
+Muhammad al-Amin al-Kanemi and his descendants helped the Mais of Bornu to successfully defend the empire against many assaults.
+It transformed into a Sheikhdom after the influence of al-Kanemi, and by extension his descendants, outgrew the Mais'.
+However, the Sudanese warlord Rabih az-Zubayr eventually conquered Bornu at the end of the 19th-century, expelling al-Kanemi's descendants.
+In 1900, Shehu Sanda Kura recaptured the Sheikhdom after the Battle of Kousséri, with assistance from French forces.
+The French forces aiding the Shehu's victory at Kousséri aided them in increasing their influence in Bornu and its eventual colonisation by the French, alongside British and German colonial powers.

 The Arabs and Islamic powers have had an historical impact, as in the history of the Central African Republic, the trans-Saharan slave trade was forcibly imposed upon the people of Central Africa.

 The colonial powers, particularly Belgium and France, were dominant during the 18th and 19th centuries.

 There have been a number of civil wars and genocides in Central Africa that are also close to East Africa, such as the Burundi genocide and the Rwandan genocide (1994).
 Some of the most notorious military dictators were Bokassa I of Central Africa (1921–1996) and Mobutu Sese Seko (1930–1997) of Zaire.